dbalsom/fluxfox/README.md

 ## Visualization

-fluxfox can produce a graphical visualization of a disk image if the image is of bitstream resolution or higher and includes MFM-encoded data.
-This currently encompasses PRI, MFM and HFE disk image formats.
+fluxfox can produce a graphical visualization of a disk image if the image is of bitstream resolution or higher.

 Visualization requires the `viz` feature to be specified.